circonus/irondb-docs/configuration.md

 the [installation steps](installation.md#add-license) for details on obtaining and installing licenses.

+In a cluster, the license configuration must be the same on all cluster nodes.

 If no license is configured, an embedded license is used, which enables all features described below with a limit of 25,000 active streams (`max_streams`).